aymenbrahimdjelloul/EasyHash/README.md

 ## ⚠️ Disclaimer
 This is not a cryptographically secure hashing function.
 It’s built for speed and uniqueness, not encryption or authentication.

-## 📄 License
-MIT License
-Here’s a polished and engaging version of your README.md with improved formatting, clarity, and a touch of visual appeal:

-## ⚠️ Note: EasyHash is not secure for real-world cryptography.
+#### ⚠️ Note: EasyHash is not secure for real-world cryptography.
 Use it for learning, testing, or prototyping—not for sensitive data!

 ## 🔍 Features
 ✔ 128-bit output → Fixed 32-character hexadecimal hash.